 Do you enjoy reading and learning?

 I have a Master’s degree in Education.
-But, I’m continuing to learn everyday with my kids.
+But, I’m continue to learn everyday with my kids — even after 15 years of homeschooling.
 I had no clue that there were so many gaps in my education, but there were.
-Slowly we’re filling them up together.
+Slowly I’m filling them up alongside my children.

 Are you a good enough teacher?